autopawn/dc2/README.md

 Normally the default parameters are suitable for getting good solutions, but they can be specified, for example:
 ```
-./bin/dc -t8 -l rank:2000 sdce+:100 scripts/example_problem out.txt
+./bin/dc -t8 -l rank:2000 sdbs+:100 scripts/example_problem out.txt
 ```

-executes the solver using 8 threads with a two step reduction method (first sampling based on `rank`, then `sdce+` until `100` solutions are reached) and skips local searches.
+executes the solver using 8 threads with a two step reduction method (first sampling based on `rank`, then `sdbs+` until `100` solutions are reached) and skips local searches.

 # Formats supported